NASCAR Cup Series at Chicagoland Speedway: Race history

 In May 2000, as Chicagoland Speedway was under construction, it was announced that the track would hold a NASCAR Winston Cup Series race beginning in the 2001 season.
 Tropicana served as the race's sponsor from 2001 to 2004, followed by USG Corporation from 2005 to 2007, LifeLock from 2008 to 2010, GEICO from 2011 to 2013, Johnson & Johnson's Janssen Pharmaceuticals from 2014 to 2015, and Nickelodeon has sponsored the race through the network's SpongeBob SquarePants and Teenage Mutant Ninja Turtles series since 2016.
 Kevin Harvick won the first two runnings of the race in 2001 and 2002, while Tony Stewart has the most wins in the race's history, having won it three times, in 2004, 2007, and 2011.
 Traditionally run in early to mid-July, the race became the opening race of the NASCAR playoffs in 2011, moving the race to mid-September in the process.
 Since a schedule realignment in 2018, the race returned to a July race weekend with Overton being the sponsor.
 In 2019, the race was sponsored by Camping World.

-The logo when Camping World was the sponsor.

-Due to the COVID-19 pandemic, the 2020 race was canceled.
+The race was scheduled to be held in 2020, however due to the COVID-19 pandemic, the race was canceled.
 The race was dropped from the 2021 schedule.
 However, there have been rumors that Chicagoland may make a return in 2026, with NASCAR itself making plans to return as well.
 On July 30, 2025, an article was published by The Athletic in which they announced that Chicago Street Race will not be returning in 2026, with Chicagoland expected to take its place.
+On August 20, 2025, it was officially announced that Chicagoland would return.